 At A Glance

-Money feels complicated until you give it a simple routine.
-A financial wellness check doesn’t require spreadsheets or a free weekend.
-With a 30-minute session each week, you’ll track the few numbers that matter and adjust course quickly.
-We’ll cover the six metrics, simple thresholds, and the exact steps to act on your results.
+Money feels overwhelming until you give it a simple, repeatable routine.
+A financial wellness check doesn’t require complicated spreadsheets, accounting software, or a free weekend.
+With one focused 30-minute session each week, you’ll track the handful of numbers that actually drive results and make quick adjustments when life throws you curveballs.
+In this guide, we’ll walk through the six essential metrics, explain realistic thresholds for each one, and show you exactly how to turn your results into immediate action.

 Your 30-minute financial wellness check: the six metrics